Polish Cake Recipe – Pani Walewska

 But, if that alone doesn’t do the trick, the thick layer of creamy custard in the middle sure will.
 Cold, out of the fridge, with a hot cup of coffee this Blitz Torte – type cake is a dream!

 I created this delicious cake as a play on the Polish Pani Walewska cake, a polish dessert that has smitten my whole family ever since the first time we tried it.

 The multiple times that I have made it, with small tweaks each time to perfect it I was getting such rave reviews I knew I had to share it here on the blog.

 What is Pani Walewska Cake

-This Polish Cake is named after a beautiful noblewoman who gave birth to the Napoleon Bonaparte, or so the story claims.
+This Polish Cake is named after a beautiful noblewoman and a mistress of the Napoleon Bonaparte, or so the story claims.
 The original Pani Walewska cake is made with all the same things you see in my cake, but with currant jam and almond flakes instead of walnuts.

 Substitution for Plum Butter or Black Currant Jam

 The black currant jam is a bit hard to find in the stores around here, so I replaced it with tart plum jam.

 If plum butter or currant jam is something that’s hard to find where you live, feel free to replace it with tart cherries, raspberries or any other tart jam, or berry.

 If you’ve never had any cake like this, but are looking for some reference, this cake closely resembles the German Blitz Torte, which is made almost identically, but without any jams or berries.